natritmeyer/site_prism/README.md

 ### Checking that all mapped elements are present on the page

-Throught my time in test automation I keep getting asked to provide the ability to check that all elements that should be on the page are on the page.
+Throughout my time in test automation I keep getting asked to provide the ability to check that all elements that should be on the page are on the page.
 Why people would want to test this, I don't know.
 But if that's what you want to do, SitePrism provides the `#all_there?` method that